 (d) the date, time, and location of the public hearing.

-Consistent with these requirements, the Proposition 218 Notice was mailed on September 22nd, 2017, at least 45 days in advance of the Public Hearing to consider modifications to the water rates.
+Consistent with these requirements, the Proposition 218 Notice was mailed on September 22nd, 2017, at least 45 days in advance of the Public Hearing to consider the water rate adjustments.
+Upon conclusion of the hearing, any written protests received must be tallied to determine whether a “majority protest” (50 percent, plus 1) has occurred.
+In the event that the majority protest does not occur, the City may proceed with adoption of the proposed water rates.
+If a majority of the property owners file written protests, the Council may not impose the proposed water rates.

+The proposed rates are set forth in the Proposition 218 Notice and Proposed Ordinance attached to this Agenda Report.
 The proposed rate structure establishes rates for a five year period, beginning January 1st, 2018 and adjusts annually thereafter through January 1, 2022.
 Rate adjustments for 2019 through 2022 may be at a lessor amount based on an annual rate review performed, provided the recommended rates achieve a neutral operating position over the forecast period.

 Supporting documentation has been posted on the City’s web site, which includes the Study, presentations, Administrative Reports, and models to calculate the impact of the proposed changes by customer classifications.
 The proposed rates, which take effect on January 1, 2018 will first appear on the February, 2018 billing.